takeshi-su57/takeshi-su57/README.md

 Currently I dedicate myself to Node.js and Deno (with Typescript and Javascript), React.js, React Native.
 I study every day and I am focused 100% on the goal of evolving my development career.

-In spare time, enjoying music and nature, pursuing dreams with a passion for the future.
+In spare time, enjoying sports, music and nature, pursuing dreams with a passion for the future.

+Learning is my most important hobby.

+I especially like fishing, chess and golf, and I also participate in teamwork like soccer and take the time to try new things.
+I especially like fishing, chess and golf, and I also participate in teamwork like soccer and take the time to try new things.
+As a Music, I like the symphonies of Mozart and Beethoven, I also like popular songs.

 Everyone will love diamond, because they are precious.
 To be loved by client with precious skills and credit, this's my passion and mission.